Personal Injury – Examination Under Oath

 Brien Roche

 Within most insurance policies there is a condition that the insured submit to what is called an examination under oath.
 The Virginia family auto policy states that as a duty after an accident or loss.
-It says that the person seeking any coverage must submit to, as often as the company reasonably requires, an examination under oath and subscribe the same.
+It says that the person seeking any coverage must submit as often as the company reasonably requires to an examination under oath and subscribe the same.
 “Subscribe the same” means that they must sign off on the examination.
 In addition that provision further authorizes the insurance company to obtain not only medical reports but also other pertinent records.

 As such the carrier can request the examination.
 In addition, it can require the production of pertinent records.

 The dictionary definition of “pertinent” is “relevant or applicable to a particular matter”.
 “Relevant” means that it is likely to prove or disprove some issue in the case.
 The issue in any liability case is whether or not there is a liability and if so, what are the damages.
-In the coverage matter the issues are compliance with the terms of the policy.

 Personal Injury Examination Under Oath – Case Law